-An industry we can be proud of is an industry that puts people at the center of its activities.
+An industry we can be proud of is one that places people at the center of its activities.
 This demonstrates the core role that respect for human rights plays in our social management and the firm commitment of each of Grupo UNACEM's business units.